‘Options’ versus ‘Procedure’, is it the same as ‘Judging’ versus ‘Perceiving’?

 Internal and external frames of reference in the academic self-concept

-An ‘Internal/External frame of reference’-concept used in the study of academic self-concept (Marsh, 1986).
+An ‘Internal/External frame of reference’-concept is used in the study of academic self-concept (Marsh, 1986).
 When students gauge their academic self-concept by comparing their ability in a given area with the ability of their peers, this is called ‘external comparison’.
 When they compare their ability in one area with they own ability in other areas, that is called ‘internal comparison’.

 Adaptation/Innovation

-The meta programs internal reference and external reference, are also related to the ‘Kirton Adaption–Innovation (AI) continuum’ of cognitive style (Kirton, 1987).
+The thinking styles of internal reference and external reference, are also related to the ‘Kirton Adaption–Innovation (AI) continuum’ of cognitive style (Kirton, 1987).
 Messick (1976) defines cognitive style broadly as “consistent individual differences in preferred ways of organising and processing information and experience” (p.
 5).
 Kirton (1999b) defines cognitive style more narrowly as the preferred style with which the individual undertakes problem solving and creativity.
 He asserts that cognitive style is highly resistant to change.
 The Kirton Adaption-Innovation (AI) continuum of cognitive style ranges from more adaptive preferences for creativity, decision making, and problem solving at one end, to more innovative preferences at the other.
 Kirton (1994) describes people with more adaptive preferences as being seen by others as more precise, sound, reliable, disciplined, and dependable.
 They are more concerned about how things get done – the means.
 They tend to accept the given problem definition and are more concerned with resolving problems rather than finding them.
 People with more adaptive preferences will generally focus on change that promotes incremental improvement, perfecting existing systems or “doing things better.”
 Kirton (1994) described those with a more innovative preference as being seen as unique, visionary, and ingenious.
 Those with a more innovative preference prefer to challenge the definition of the problem by manipulating and questioning existing assumptions.
 They may be seen as undisciplined and the kind of change on which they focus is perceived as more radical and often described as breakthrough.
 When these characteristics are operating together, more innovative people will generally prefer changing the existing system or “doing things differently.”

 Focussing on others, but doing what?

 b.
 There is also an important difference.
 In a comparison there are two elements: observation and evaluation.
 When a student compares themselves with their peers in Marshes model, they are observing others.
 But when they evaluate their own capability, comparing themselves with these others, they are using their own standards.
-If they were displaying the meta program ‘external reference’ in that situation, they would be using the standards of their peers.
-They would be measuring their own performance against what their peers found to be a good standard, not even necessarily observing the ability of their peers.
+If they were displaying the thinking style ‘external reference’ in that situation, they would be using the standards of their peers.
+They would be measuring their own performance against what their peers found to be a good standard, not necessarily observing the ability of their peers.

 Many other meta programs in Kirton’s AI distinction

 c.
-Looking at the Kirton Adaption–Innovation continuum, people with adaptive preferences, certainly sound more externally referenced, while people with innovative preferences clearly seem more internally referenced in terms of meta programs.
+Looking at the Kirton Adaption–Innovation continuum, people with adaptive preferences, certainly sound more externally referenced, while people with innovative preferences clearly seem more internally referenced in terms of thinking styles.
 Adaptive preferences are characterised by “accepting the given problem definition”.
 In that regard they are externally referenced: accepting the judgement of other as to what the problem is.
 People with innovative preferences are described as challenging the definition of the problem … and questioning existing assumptions.
 These are definitely internally referenced qualities.

 – ‘Being precise’ would be coded as ‘specific’